Sada75/Slot-Machine-Simulator-using-JavaScript-/README.md

 <h4>This is a simple slot machine game implemented in JavaScript.
 The game allows users to deposit money, place bets on multiple lines, spin the slot machine, and check their winnings.
 Users can choose to play again or quit based on their balance.</h4>

 <h2>Features</h2>
-Deposit money to start playing.
+Deposit money to start playing. <br>
-Choose the number of lines to bet on (1-3).
+Choose the number of lines to bet on (1-3). <br>
-Place bets per line.
+Place bets per line. <br>
-Spin the slot machine to get random symbols.
+Spin the slot machine to get random symbols. <br>
-Check if you have won and get your winnings.
+Check if you have won and get your winnings. <br>
-Option to play again or quit.
+Option to play again or quit. <br>

 <h2>INSTALLATION : </h2>
 <h4>